zl17480806/ComfyUI-Manager/docs/README.md

 3. **Feature-focused Documentation**: Each major feature has its own documentation file
 4. **Updated with Releases**: Documentation is kept in sync with software releases

-## Usage in the Application

-The documentation serves multiple purposes:

-1. **User Guides**: Help users understand how to use ComfyUI-Manager features
-2. **Developer References**: Provide technical details for developers extending the manager
-3. **Troubleshooting**: Offer solutions to common issues
-4. **Feature Discovery**: Expose users to advanced features they might not discover on their own

 ## Contributing to Documentation

 When contributing new documentation: